omerfee/ProjectAlgopoly/README.md

  ### The main purpose of this Streamlit-based web application is to receive various input - output results and report these data to the user in a clean, readable and interactive way.
 You can access the project at this [**link**](https://omerfee-projectalgopoly-report-gzw35a.streamlitapp.com).

- I implemented this project during my internship at Algopoly in June 2022.

 ### Installation